-The good news is that with the right treatment and support, you can counteract the disruptive effects of drug use and regain control of your life.
+With the right treatment and support, you can counteract the disruptive effects of drug use and regain control of your life.
 The first obstacle is to recognize and admit you have a problem, or listen to loved ones who are often better able to see the negative effects drug use is having on your life.

-You’re using drugs under dangerous conditions or taking risks while high, such as driving while on drugs, using dirty needles, or having unprotected sex.
+Using drugs under dangerous conditions or taking risks while high, such as driving while on drugs, using dirty needles, or having unprotected sex.

-Your drug use is getting you into legal trouble, such as arrests for disorderly conduct, driving under the influence, or stealing to support a drug habit.
+Experiencing legal trouble, such as arrests for disorderly conduct, driving under the influence, or stealing to support a drug habit.

-Your drug use is causing problems in your relationships, such as fights with your partner or family members, an unhappy boss, or the loss of friends.
+Problems in your relationships, such as fights with your partner or family members, an unhappy boss, or the loss of friends.

 You've built up a drug tolerance.
 You need to use more of the drug to experience the same effects you used to attain with smaller amounts.

-You’ve lost control over your drug use.
+Loss of control over your drug use.
 You often do drugs or use more than you planned, even though you told yourself you wouldn't.
 You may want to stop using, but you feel powerless.